flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 7. A thorough spelling and grammar check has not yet been done by me
 9. Images at [Leaving the hold](#leaving-the-hold) do not have any subscript, I (Sven) think it might be good to add a little supportive text there
 8. Images are not yet optimized and the images are made in Powerpoint, I (Sven) have the powerpoint file to make changes to the figures.
 Plan is to optimize after content of figure is good.
 Would it be helpfull to place the powerpoint file in the assets/hold directory? please let me know what is desired here.
+9. check behaviour when desending in the hold and green dot speed

 Now the real page will start.